CyberAgentAILab/derendering-text/README.md

 <img src = "example/concept.jpg" title = "concept" >

 ### Demo
-The proposed model parses rendering parameters based on famous 2d graphic engine [Skia.org](https://skia.org/), which has compatibility with CSS in the Web.
+The proposed model parses rendering parameters based on famous 2d graphic engine[[Skia.org](https://skia.org/)], which has compatibility with CSS in the Web.
 We can export the estimated rendering parameters and edit texts via user interface based on the 2d graphic engine.

 <div align = 'center'>